 5-HT1E and Pain.
 In addition to agonists acting on the hippocampal 5-HT1E receptors, other agonists with high affinity for 5-HT1E have been discovered to cause potent contraction of the aorta (McKune & Watts, 2001).
 This may explain the association between the receptor and pain found in our data, as vasoconstriction of major arteries may lead to angina and other forms of chest pain (Ishida et al., 1998).

 5-HT1F

-74 studies referenced the 5-HT1F receptor, with 25 of these studies also mentioning a topic of interest.
+74 studies referenced the 5-HT1F receptor, with 25 of these studies mentioning a topic of interest.
 Our analyses revealed only two significant topic relationships (Table 6).